PatrickKyei/exception/_drafts/2022-05-21-things-you-should-cancel-from-your-life.md

 If you do, you’ll attract reasons to support your claims.

 You have what it takes, don't ever doubt.

+> Imagine what's possible once you stop doubting yourself.

+## Settling for Less

+> All limitations are self imposed.

+The only limits in your life are the ones you put on yourself, so dream big, and be bold.

 ## Staying on your Smartphone in important conversations